junxit/us-congress-bills-110/bill.md

   - **(2)** research projects that combine undergraduate research with other research supported by the FAA;
   - **(3)** research on future training requirements related to projected changes in regulatory requirements for aircraft maintenance and power plant licensees; and
   - **(4)** research on the impact of new technologies and procedures, particularly those related to aircraft flight deck and air traffic management functions, and on training requirements for pilots and air traffic controllers.
-- **(b)** *Authorization of appropriations* In addition to amounts authorized to be appropriated by the amendments made by this Act, there is authorized to be appropriated $5,000,000 for each of the fiscal years 2008 through 2011, for research grants under this section.
+- **(b)** *Authorization of appropriations* There is authorized to be appropriated $5,000,000 for each of the fiscal years 2008 through 2011, for research grants under this section.

 ## § 11.
 Budget formulation